-11.1.16.
+12.1.15.
 Student Organizations

-Campus student organizations include activities and clubs recognized through the Oglethorpe student government association, co-curricular groups, honorary societies chartered at the University, and fraternities and sororities coordinated by the Inter-fraternity Council or the PanHellenic Council.
+Campus student organizations include activities and clubs recognized through the Oglethorpe student government association, co-curricular groups, honorary societies chartered at the University, and fraternities and sororities coordinated by the Inter-fraternity Council, the PanHellenic Council, and other councils.
 Student organizations are subject to the authority and regulations of the University.
 Recognition and continuation of a campus student organization requires that the philosophy and purpose of the group's activities be consistent with the philosophy and purpose of the University.
 National affiliation of student organizations is subject to approval of the University.

 Eligibility for membership or active participation in student organizations and athletic teams is limited to currently enrolled students at Oglethorpe.
 Eligibility to serve as an officer or represent the University in an official capacity in a student organization or team is restricted to full-time, currently-registered students in the TU program, who are in conduct good standing (see Sec.
-11.5.) and have a minimum cumulative 2.0 grade-point average.
+12.5.) and have a minimum cumulative 2.0 grade-point average.
 Any questions concerning eligibility for membership or holding office in a student organization are subject to final determination by the vice president for campus life.

 All student organizations must have a University faculty or staff advisor.
-Each group must renew its status annually by reporting any changes in its name or purpose, as well as the names of its members, officers and advisor to the coordinator of student activities at the beginning of each semester.
+Each group must renew its status annually by reporting any changes in its name or purpose, as well as the names of its members, officers and advisor to the assistant director of student engagement and leadership at the beginning of each semester.
 Failure to comply with these provisions may result in the organization being declared inactive.
 An organization declared inactive or determined to be defunct must reapply for recognition to be re-activated.